onesar/CVMNet/README.md

 # CVMNet
-📌 Code will be released after the manuscript has been accepted for publication.
+📌 The implementation will be made publicly available after the acceptance of the manuscript.